percona/everest-doc/docs/use/RestoreBackup.md

 3. In the **Restore database** popup, specify whether you want to restore from a backup artifact or from a PITR timestamp, in which case you can select the specific recovery point from the drop-down menu.
 4. Select **Restore** to restore the backup of your database.

-### Post-restore steps for MongoDB
+### Post-Restore Step for MongoDB

-A point-in-time restore operation changes the timeline of oplog events.
-Therefore, all oplog slices made after the restore timestamp and before the last backup become invalid.
-To resume PITR after the restore is complete, do the following:
+PITR restores alter the timeline of MongoDB oplog events.
+As a result, MongoDB oplog slices created after the restore timestamp and before the last backup become invalid.

-1. Make a new full backup to serve as the starting point for oplog updates.
+To seamlessly resume PITR after a restore, make sure to run a new full backup.
+This new backup will serve as the starting point for oplog updates, ensuring the continuity and integrity of your data.

-2. Re-enable PITR recovery to resume saving oplog slices.

 ## Restore backup to a new database